meganyau/dataquest-projects/README.md

 - **Exit Surveys (DETE & TAFE):** Resignation dissatisfaction by tenure and age
 - **I-94 Traffic Report:** Indicators of heavy traffic by time(month/weekday/hour) and weather
 - **Financial data analysis:** Analyzed financial performance trends using Nasdaq Data Link API with a focus on accrued expenses turnover
+- **ds-topic:** Data-driven analysis of Data Science Stack Exchange to determine which topics a data science education company should prioritize based on usage, trends, and engagement.